Julialunna/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-My studies in the artificial intelligence area.
-The focus are on: convolutional Neural Networks and Federated Learning
+My studies in the area of artificial intelligence focus on: convolutional Neural Networks and Federated Learning